samlorlah/portfolio/README.md

 > Welcome to my `Portfolio` Repo.
 This is where the main journey at Microverse begins.
 This projects gives you the opportunity to see how my professional career as a programmer starts.

+# Website (Online Version)
+>You can view the online version of this webisite using this [link](https://samlorlah.github.io/portfolio/).
 ## Built With

 - Major languages - HTML /CSS